CeliaTrache/CeliaTrache/README.md

 ### Hi, I'm Celia 👋

 - 💁🏻‍♀️ I'm a Ruby on Rails developer from France
-- 🌱 I’m currently looking for jobs opportunities
+- 🌱 I’m currently looking for job opportunities
 - 👩🏻‍🎓 I attended Le Wagon Paris (Batch #591) from April to June 2021
 - 👯 My group project at Le Wagon is Sound On, a blind test web app - www.soundon.club
 - 🤖 I can code in Ruby and JavaScript